 Foreign object stuck in the tire

 1. If an object has punctured through to the inside of a tire, leave the object in place.
-Objects stuck between the tire tread segments can be removed.
+Removing it may cause the tire to lose air quickly.
+Objects stuck only between the tire tread segments can be removed carefully if they have not penetrated the tire casing.

 2. Replace the damaged wheel ⇒ Introduction.
 If necessary, contact an authorized Volkswagen dealer or authorized Volkswagen Service Facility for assistance.